Step-by-Step Guide: How to Migrate VMs from VMware ESXi to Proxmox VE 8.4

 After booting into Windows, you may have trouble uninstalling VMware Tools.
 This PowerShell script can help: https://gist.githubusercontent.com/

-It is also recommended to install the VirtIO drivers.
+Installing the VirtIO drivers is also recommended for optimal performance.
 See the procedure here (2.2.3 Windows Post-Installation).

 Debian